iRail/tip-skip/README.md

 board, what delays he will have and more specific information, which the customer shouldn't search for himself anymore.
 The information is brought to the customer and this is what they want.

-I think a serious business model can't be worked out here.
+I think a serious business model can be worked out here!

 ###De Lijn
 What I've learned here is that SMS tickets can be really simple and solid.
 These tickets don't need unnecessary information, are fast